swiftlang/swift-package-manager/Documentation/Development.md

 $ SWIFT_EXEC=/path/to/my/built/swiftc swift build
 ```

-## Overriding the path to the runtime libraries
+## Overriding the Path to the Runtime Libraries

 SwiftPM computes the path of its runtime libraries relative to where it is
 installed.
 This path can be overridden by setting the environment variable